TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 {{< note info >}}
 **Note**

-Since version 5.3, you can enable or disable this Detailed Tracing option in OAS APIs through the Dashboard's UI.
+From version 5.3, you can enable or disable this Detailed Tracing option in Tyk OAS APIs through the Dashboard's UI.
 Navigate to your API's settings and toggle the *"Enable Detailed Tracing"* option.

 {{< img src="/img/distributed-tracing/opentelemetry/detailed-tracing-oas.png" alt="Detailed Tracing Disabled" width="800px" >}}
 {{< /note >}}